muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

 exact positive multiple of 2 of grave accent characters.
-A MUON parser would logically isolate all `<quoted_sp_comment_str>` as their own tokens first, and then the entire remainder of the grammar would apply as if each of those tokens was replaced by a single space character in the original artifact.
+A MUON parser would logically isolate all `<quoted_sp_comment_str>` as their own tokens first, and then the entire remainder of the grammar would apply as if each of those tokens was simply not present in the original artifact and any characters immediately before/after it were instead adjacent.
+(A superset grammar might wish to instead treat the remainder of the grammar as if the before/after were instead separated by a single space character, if that is necessary to properly parse the superset.)

 A `<quoted_text>`, that is, a pair of quotation marks `"` with a run of any other (except grave accent) characters between them, has the second highest